Shane Steichen

-Shane Steichen (/ˈstaɪkɛn/ STY-ken; born May 11, 1985) is an American football coach who is the head coach for the Indianapolis Colts of the National Football League (NFL).
-He previously served as an assistant coach for the San Diego / Los Angeles Chargers from 2014 to 2020, most recently as an offensive coordinator in 2020 prior to serving in the same capacity for the Philadelphia Eagles.
-Steichen also previously served as an assistant coach for the Cleveland Browns.
+Shane Steichen (/ˈstaɪkɛn/ STY-ken; born May 11, 1985) is an American professional football coach who is the head coach of the Indianapolis Colts of the National Football League (NFL).
+He previously served as an assistant coach for the San Diego / Los Angeles Chargers from 2014 to 2020 and offensive coordinator in 2020, and offensive coordinator for the Philadelphia Eagles in 2021 and 2022.
+Steichen also served previously as an assistant coach for the Cleveland Browns.

 Playing career

 Steichen was a four-year letterman as quarterback at the University of Nevada, Las Vegas (UNLV) from 2003 to 2006.
 His best performance was during his senior year when he came off the bench at the end of the first quarter and tied a UNLV record by throwing five touchdown passes in regulation time in a 39–36 overtime loss to New Mexico at Sam Boyd Stadium on October 14, 2006.
 Steichen finished his collegiate career with 2,755 yards and 22 touchdowns.
 He registered 399 rushing yards and five touchdowns.